- Side Effects

 - Systemic fungal infection (except intra-articular injection in localized joint conditions)

-- Intramuscular (IM) route is contraindicated in idiopathic thrombocytopenic purpura
+- The Intramuscular (IM) route is contraindicated in idiopathic thrombocytopenic purpura

 - Premature infants (formulations containing benzyl alcohol only)